-The 2003 rule also requires the covered carriers to retain copies of the applicable complaints and records of the action taken for each complaint for three years, and to submit the required disability-related complaint data to the DOT annually.
-The first required report covered disability-related complaints received by carriers during calendar year 2004, which was due to the Department on January 25, 2005.
+Section 382.70 also requires the covered carriers to retain copies of the applicable complaints and records of the action taken for each complaint for three years, and to submit the required disability-related complaint data to the DOT annually.
+The first required report covered disability-related complaints received by carriers during calendar year 2004, which was due to the Department on January 31, 2005.
 Carriers are required to submit all subsequent reports on the last Monday in January of that year for the prior calendar year.
-For example, carriers were required to submit their 2005 calendar year disability-related complaint data by January 30, 2006, their 2006 calendar year disability-related complaint data by January 29, 2007, and their 2007 calendar year disability-related complaint data by January 28, 2008.
+For example, carriers were required to submit their 2005 calendar year disability-related complaint data by January 30, 2006, their 2006 calendar year disability-related complaint data by January 28, 2008 and their 2008 calendar year disability-related complaint data by January 28, 2008 and their 2008 calendar year disability-related complaint data by January 26, 2009.